nerdofmouth/agency-stack/docs/pages/components/prerequisites.md

 title: System Prerequisites - AgencyStack Documentation
 ---

+## Migration Notice (2025-04-20)

+> **Note:** As of April 2025, all prerequisite checks and fix logic have been consolidated into the unified `preflight_check_agencystack` function in `scripts/utils/common.sh`.
+Deprecated scripts such as `install_prerequisites.sh` and all `fix_*.sh` scripts have been removed or replaced with no-ops.
+All installation scripts now invoke this unified check, ensuring idempotence and full environment validation.

 # System Prerequisites

 The System Prerequisites component installs and configures the essential base packages, system configurations, and security settings required by all other AgencyStack components.